 On December 29, 1989, the Administrator of DEA rejected Judge Young's recommendation and refused to reschedule marijuana on the grounds that medical use of marijuana was not currently accepted.
 The Administrator used an eight-part standard for determining current acceptance similar to the "safety and efficacy" standard used by the FDA to approve the marketing of new drugs by pharmaceutical companies (11).
 The DEA first articulated this standard in another rescheduling case in 1987, after the United States Court of Appeals (1st Circuit 1987) rejected its contention that FDA new drug approval itself was the appropriate standard (12).
 On April 26, 1991, the United States Court of Appeals (DC Circuit) (13) ruled that DEA's standard was impossible to meet, and was therefore invalid.
-The court remanded to the DEA its ruling rejecting Judge Young's recommendation in favor of the rescheduling of marijuana.
+The court remanded to the DEA its ruling rejecting Judge Young's in the United States, including academic and research-oriented oncologists as well as clinicians in private practice.
+The survey was conducted independently of ASCO sponsorship.